 Over two decades, Ben has worked for large corporates, government organisations, and small start ups.
 Ben worked extensively as a Product Developer including creating software for DNA sequence analysis at Nucleics (C, C++, Octave, R, Linux, Mac), and software to assist IT managers in monitoring service level agreements (SLAs) and products at Compuware and Proxima Technology.

-For the past 9 years, Ben worked as Amrap's Chief Software Developer, creating a range of core services for community radio.
+For 9 years, Ben worked for Chris as Amrap's Chief Software Developer, creating a range of core services for community radio.
 These included the AirIt music catalogue, Amrap Pages plugin for radio station websites, Radio Website Services and Amrap's Radio Replay, an on-demand radio system.

 Ben brings an innovative and common-sense approach to software and technical solutions.

 Brooke's achievements at the coal-face of the Australian media and music sectors have landed her at the table with local councils, arts organisations, and music business bigwigs, where she's helped them develop tangible results.

 In 2008, Brooke sourced, built, founded, co-directed and curated an independent live music venue and gallery in Marrickville (now Inner West LGA) called ‘Dirty Shirlows’.
 The venue won an FBi Radio SMAC Award (Sydney Music Arts and Culture Award) for ‘Best Collective’.
 Over five years it became one of Sydney’s most celebrated independent venues, and is regarded as key to the development of Marrickville’s music and arts community.